 The private investigator will use skip tracing to find out the current location of the person of interest and other relevant data.
 In some instances, the private investigator can contact the said person to serve papers.
 Note that the private investigator cannot arrest someone unlike a bounty hunter.

-The private investigator will also gather data that includes the person of interest’s social security ID and number, place of work, current address, and current contact number to be part of a report at the conclusion of the case.
+The private investigator will also gather data that includes the person of interest’s personal identifiers, including full name, date of birth, place of work, current address, current contact number and more, to be part of a report at the conclusion of the case.

 How is Skip Tracing Done?